msupply-foundation/conforma-server/documentation/Database-Schema-User.md

 ## User instance

-An user is either the Applicant that wants to apply to a application (Registration) in the system or the other entities (i.e. Reviewer) that will be the evaluator of the workflow of the application.
-What will define exact the type of user are permissions (permission_join) which is associated with the user and the organisation of the user.
-So the same user may have different actions available depening on the company selected on the login.
+A user is either the Applicant that wants to apply for an application (Registration) in the system or the other entities (i.e. Reviewer) that will evaluate the application.
+What will define exact the type of user are permissions (`permission_join`) which is associated with the user and the organisation of the user.
+So the same user may have different operations available depending on the company they selected on login.

 ### user